Spectrewolf2/Review/Course_Review.md

   - name this image "linux1"
   - move this image to the screenshots directory
 ### Step 5
-- Using the delete command delete the files listed below
+- delete the files listed below
   - portainer.sh
   - docker-compose-ollama.yml
 ### Linux WRAP UP